oblinger/HookAnchorApp/AT/Comms.md

 |           | [[@Juan Huerta]]    |                                                         |     |
 |           | [[@Dan Fine]]       |                                                         |     |
 |           | [[@Rafah Hosn]]     |                                                         |     |

+#### Letters

+Nick,

+I am getting prepped for interviewing, and I would love to get a letter of recommendation from you.
+We have put in a few years of effort together, so I think you know me well.
+Let me know if you have the time to do it.

 ## = SOON
 -    [[@Vittorio Castelli]],